Wilto/hire.wil.to/_src/exp/filament.md

 Responsibilities included:

-* Helping to develop new approaches, techniques, and even [additions to the web platform itself](https://www.w3.org/TR/html-picture-element/) that have become responsive web design “best practices” today.
+* Helping to develop new approaches, techniques, and even [additions to the web platform itself](https://www.w3.org/TR/html-picture-element/) that have become responsive web design “best practices” today
-* As a lead on the [jQuery UI](https://jqueryui.com/) and, later, [jQuery Mobile](https://jquerymobile.com/) projects, I was responsible for helping to manage two massive open source component library projects—ensuring a predictable, theme-able, and fundamentally accessible front-end across countless unknowable contexts.
+* As a lead on the [jQuery UI](https://jqueryui.com/) and, later, [jQuery Mobile](https://jquerymobile.com/) projects, I was responsible for helping to manage two massive open source component library projects—ensuring a predictable, theme-able, and fundamentally accessible front-end across countless unknowable contexts